Equation of state of the running vacuum: EoS of the running vacuum in the inflationary epoch

-As it was recently shown in \cite{CristianJoan2022}, inflation is another consequence of the QFT-driven universe.
-There is no need to introduce explicit, \textit{ad hoc}, inflaton fields in the classical action.
-In truth, inflation in the very early universe can be produced by pure quantum effects in QFT in curved spacetime.
+It was recently argued that inflation could be another consequence of the running vacuum universe\,\cite{CristianJoan2022}.
+If so, there would be no need to introduce explicit, \textit{ad hoc}, inflaton fields in the classical action.
+In this approach, inflation in the very early universe can be produced by pure quantum effects in QFT in curved spacetime.
 To bring about inflation we need (even) powers of $H$ beyond $\sim H^2$, i.e. $H^N\, (N=4,6,...)$.
 Inflation then proceeds through a short period where $H=$const.
 We call this mechanism RVM-inflation\cite{CristianJoan2022,CristianJoan2020}, see also \cite{JSPRev2015}.
 The needed powers of $H$ emerge from calculating the ZPE up to $6th$ adiabatic order (not shown in Eq.\,\eqref{Renormalized2}).
-The $\sim H^4$ ones disappear in the adiabatic subtraction procedure, see however \cite{NickJoan2021,NickPhilTrans2020} and references therein for a related (stringy) approach\footnote{These powers may reappear in our QFT framework after we perform the setting $M=H$ in the inflationary epoch.
-However, here we wish to focus on the genuine $H^6$-powers left over from our subtraction procedure.
-We will investigate this matter further elsewhere.}.
+The $\sim H^4$ ones disappear in the adiabatic subtraction procedure\footnote{See \cite{NickJoan2021} and references therein for a related (stringy) approach.}.
 In the present context, therefore, the $H^6$ terms take over during inflation.
 Their computation is rather cumbersome\,\cite{CristianJoan2022}, but these terms are finite and do not require renormalization.
 The final result can be condensed as follows: